cloudjourney-ethaniel/az104-lab-project/Phase2/vm-deployment.md

 ---

+**Next steps:**
-Next: Documenting the network and NSG config in nsg-and-network.md, once both VMs are confirmed reachable and stable.
+Both VMs are now confirmed reachable and stable.
+Proceeding to document network and NSG configurations in `nsg-and-network.md`.